hyperlane-xyz/hips/HIP-7.md

 - The ownership of ownable_B will be transferred to K_agg.localICA() after being instantiated on ICARouter_B.handle()
 - K_agg will call ICARouter_A.callRemote({(dest_B, callParams_b),(dest_C, callParams_C)}) with batch of transactions which will be delivered to chain B, chain C, etc with their respective callParams.
   - For sending multiple destinations in the same callRemote call, we'll need the adapt the callRemote to loop through the destinations and send the transactions one by one.
-- Sign the address is derived from ISM_B, changing the ISM will mean ownership change of all subseqeunt ownable_B contracts
+- Since the address is derived from ISM_B, changing the ISM will mean ownership change of all subseqeunt ownable_B contracts
 - ISM_B cannot contain PausableISM as it will be impossible to unpause the contract
 - A malicious majority of signers can sign the transfer ownership of ownable_B to a malicious address (security is dependent on the ISM_B which will multisig on chain B)
   - If we can alleviate this by using the native bridges or zkLightClient like zeth